hannazo/verbose-chainsaw/README.md

 ## Usage

-Use to quickly generate README files
+Run index.js in terminal and follow the prompts to quickly generate a README file

 ## License

-This project is licensed under the GNU AGPLv3 license.
+This project is licensed under the Mozilla Public License 2.0 license.
+Click [here](https://opensource.org/licenses/MPL-2.0) to read more.

 ## How to Contribute